 Utility Tokens: platform usage rights

 Utility tokens grant the owner usage rights within a closed ecosystem.
 For example, anyone holding a Filecoin can use it to purchase digital storage space via the Filecoin network.
 There is not much that can be done with Filecoins outside of this network except to sell them.
-Crypto Lending Tokens are another example: the CEL Token or the NEXO Token, for example, allow you to earn higher interest on Celsius Network and Nexo, respectively.
-Outside of their platforms, CEL and NEXO tokens have no use except as investment vehicles.
+Crypto Lending Tokens are another example: the CRO Token or the NEXO Token, for example, allow you to earn higher interest on Crypto.com and Nexo, respectively.
+Outside of their platforms, CRO and NEXO tokens have no use except as investment vehicles.

 For some tokens, it's challenging to clearly define them as utility token or cryptocurrency, as they fall in both camps.
 Ethereum, for example, is a utility token because the currency is used to power the Ethereum platform.
 But it's also a cryptocurrency, as you can use it to pay for services.
 Some publications distinguish cryptocurrencies and utility tokens by how they are created: Cryptocurrencies are created through decentralized mining, while Utility Tokens are issued through Initial Coin Offerings (ICO) by a centralized entity such as a company or organization.
 But that distinction doesn't always work either: Ethereum was launched via an ICO, for example, but today Ethereum coins are created through mining.
 One could argue Ethereum was a utility token in the beginning and has since evolved into a cryptocurrency.
 The bottom line here is, it's not always possible to clearly distinguish cryptocurrencies and utility tokens.

 — Rui Teixeira (@ruipeeet) April 7, 2021

 Tokens are ways to decentralize access forever

 The same way you would buy a car to go from place A to B.